 TGax Editor: Update D4.2 P632L52 as shown below.

-Transmit signals with TXVECTOR parameter CH_BANDWIDTH set to CBW160 or CBW80+80 may be generated using two separate RF LOs, one for each of the lower and upper 80 MHz frequency segments.
+Transmit signals with TXVECTOR parameter CH_BANDWIDTH set to CBW160 or CBW80+80 may be generated using two separate RF LOs, one for each of the lower and upper 80 MHz frequency portions.

-NOTE—The signal phase of the two 80 MHz frequency segments might not be correlated.
+NOTE—The signal phase of the two 80 MHz frequency portions might not be correlated.

 CID 20556